-If you were lucky not to be one of the 426 who have died from job related accidents during FY2015 (as of Jan17th) you were able to spend Valentines’s Day with loved one(s).
+If you were lucky not to be one of the 426 who have died from job-related accidents during FY2015 (as of Jan17th) you were able to spend Valentine’s Day with loved one(s).
 It’s a moment to cherish especially if you work for a dangerous company that uses luck at their safety program.
 In the blink of an eye – you could be coming home minus a body part or not at all.
 You can lose a few fingers a hand or foot and still function in life, as difficult as it may be but when you are dead, there are currently no prosthetics or treatments out there to correct it.
 You’re dead.
 So before you go charging out there in the manufacturing/construction world to make a name for yourself, make sure the name is not a new term for how horribly you died.
-When working at a dangerous height, (OSHA 6′, State of Arizona may finally be joining the union.) please remember you can not fly even if you wear a cape.
-Unlike the silly 2014 Verizon Wireless Droid Turbo commercial with James Franco who falls off a building trying to retrieve a scarf, you will not have time to do math on your phone.
+When working at a dangerous height, (OSHA 6′, State of Arizona may finally be joining the union.) please remember you cannot fly even if you wear a cape.
+Unlike the silly 2014 Verizon Wireless Droid Turbo commercial with James Franco who falls off a building trying to retrieve a scarf, you will not have time to do the math on your phone.
 You will barely have enough time to think of your loved ones or pray.
 Wear fall protection gear!
 You have a choice when it comes to workplace safety.
 You can not be forced to work unsafe.
 Ask questions if something doesn’t seem right.
 Read blogs like this and become knowledgable about PPE, LOTO what they are and mean.
 If you don’t get answers or you believe that your company puts your safety in jeopardy and you have brought it to managements attention and nothing changes or you have questions on safety compliance call the OSHA’s national hotline at 800-321-OSHA (6742).
 Si usted cree que su compañía pone su seguridad en peligro y que ha traído a las gerencias de atención y nada cambia o si tiene preguntas sobre el cumplimiento de seguridad llame a la línea nacional de la OSHA al 800-321-OSHA (6742) You know, this unfortunately all sounds to me like another episode of Companies Behaving Badly.

 OSHA fines Ashley Furniture $1.77 million – PREVENTABLE – Ashley Furniture has gone all out and beyond all expectations.
 Oh, not in sales of furniture but for the 12 Willful, 12 repeat and 14 serious safety violations they received from OSHA along with a proposed fine of $1.77 million.
 Over the course of 36 months of repeated violations, 1,000 worker injuries including several amputations occurred.
 That is almost ONE A DAY!
-It appears they are able to offer lower prices by saving money from not having any kind of safety program since they blamed the workers for their injuries and not the fact they just couldn’t care less about their workers safety.
-First they were cited when a partial finger amputation occurred, then in July another worker lost 3 fingers.
+It appears they are able to offer lower prices by saving money from not having any kind of safety program since they blamed the workers for their injuries and not the fact they just couldn’t care less about their workers’ safety.
+First, they were cited when a partial finger amputation occurred, then in July, another worker lost 3 fingers.
 5 other employees suffered amputations over 31/2 years because of machines without proper guards.
 But they still never bothered to correct the problem.
 They didn’t even bother to train workers to safeguard against woodworking machines unintentionally starting when making tool and blade changes.
 That is a company that just cares about profits.
-The proposed fine is great but a company official should be in a jail cell for the 12 willfuls.
+The proposed fine is great but a company official should be in a jail cell for the 12 willful.

 OSHA proposes fines against Reynolds Nationwide – PREVENTABLE – Reynolds Nationwide didn’t seem to mind having their employees cleaning tankers trucks that were not properly ventilated, that is until one of their workers finally had enough and called OSHA to file a complaint.
 The following inspection found 2 Willful and 6 serious violations of safety rules and issued a proposed fine of $179,000.
 As you know a willful violation means that management knew there was a dangerous hazard but couldn’t care less to fix it.
-In addition to exposing their workers to dangerous levels of toxic air they also didn’t bother to have training or have procedures in place to protect workers.
-Be aware, when ever you begin a job that involves working with chemicals or cleaning up after them, you should receive training before doing the job.
+In addition to exposing their workers to dangerous levels of toxic air, they also didn’t bother to have the training or have procedures in place to protect workers.
+Be aware, whenever you begin a job that involves working with chemicals or cleaning up after them, you should receive training before doing the job.
 If you don’t, you know the company doesn’t care what happens to you.

 OSHA: Management Ignored Hazards and Worker Fell into Acid-filled Tank – PREVENTABLE – A maintenance worker performing his daily tasks had no idea the horrors he would face that day.
 His employer WKW Erbsloeh North America Inc. didn’t care that the walkway over a tank of corrosive phosphoric and sulfuric acid didn’t have railings, which most probably would have prevented him from falling into the tank and receiving severe burns on his face and internal organs.
 The resulting investigation found 1 Willful for not having railings and 5 serious violations ranging from failing to provide equipment to prevent accidental machine start-up and not ensuring workers followed procedures to prevent it to not monitoring air quality inside tanks and not training in confined space.
 For all this, a proposed fine of only $177,500 and no jail time.